Weaponizing kindness, how the Tenders play politics

 -Danuta, matriarch of the Fumayan Masks

-"To say 'I don't engage in politics' is in fact a political ploy...and a relatively juvenile ploy at that.
-Everyone plays politics because everyone wants something.
+"Saying 'I don't engage in politics' is in fact a political ploy...and a relatively juvenile ploy at that.
+Everyone plays politics whether they admit it or not because everyone wants something.
 The Tenders have a very powerful weapon to wield in political struggles: popularity.
 The Tenders are beloved by the peasants.
 They can turn the peasants against their lord.
-Not with a mob wielding torches and pitch forks, that's more of a Lantern tactic.
+They can't exactly whip up a mob wielding torches and pitch forks, that's more of a Lantern tactic.
 But they can tell the people whether or not their lord lives a favorable life in Mera's eyes or not.

-This influences whether the peasants will perform their duties to their lords enthusiastically or begrudgingly, and that is powerful leverage indeed."
+This influences whether the peasants will perform their duties to their lords enthusiastically and fastidiously or slow and begrudgingly, and that is powerful leverage indeed."

 Execution